Top Menu

-From the start of 2025 all Biometric Residency Permits (BRPs) will be replaced by eVisas.
+From the start of 2025 all Biometric Residency Permits (BRPs) were replaced by eVisas.

 It is extremely important that everyone who has a right to remain registers for an eVisa.